SunnySuite/Sunny.jl/docs/src/structure-factor.md

 nontrivially from the spin-spin correlations if the $g_j$-tensor varies with sublattice $j$.

-## Calculating the structure factor in Sunny
+## Conventions for the Sunny-calculated structure factor

 Calculating the structure factor involves several steps, with various possible settings.
-Sunny provides a number of tools to facilitate this calculation and to extract information from the results.
-These tools are briefly outlined below.
+Sunny provides tools to facilitate this calculation and to extract information from the results.
+For details, please see our [tutorials](@ref "2.
-Please see the documentation tutorials for example usage.
-Detailed function information is available in the [Library API](@ref).
+Spin wave simulations of CoRh₂O₄") as well as the complete [Library API](@ref).

 Sunny will calculate the structure factor in dimensionless, intensive units,